An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Observations and sample selection

 \subsection{ALMA}

-A detailed description of the ALMA observations, data reduction and construction of the catalogue for the SMGs in our sample can be found in \cite{2018stach}.
-Briefly, the ALMA/SCUBA-2 Ultra Deep Survey (AS2UDS) comprises an ALMA follow-up survey of a complete sample of 716 SCUBA-2 sources that are detected at $>$\,4-$\sigma$ ($S_{850}\geq$\,3.6\,mJy) in the SCUBA-2 Cosmology Legacy Survey (S2CLS) map of the UKIDSS UDS field \citep{2017geach}.
+A detailed description of the ALMA observations, data reduction and construction of the catalogue for the SMGs in our sample can be found in \cite{2019stach}.
+Briefly, the AS2UDS (defined in \S \ref{sec:intro}) comprises an ALMA follow-up survey of a complete sample of 716 SCUBA-2 sources that are detected at $>$\,4-$\sigma$ ($S_{850}\geq$\,3.6\,mJy) in the S2CLS map of the UKIDSS UDS field \citep{2017geach}.
 The S2CLS map of the UDS covers an area of 0.96\,deg$^{2}$ with noise level below 1.3\,mJy and a median depth of $\sigma_{850}$\,=\,0.88\,mJy\,beam$^{-1}$.
 All 716 SCUBA-2 sources detected in the map were observed in ALMA Band 7 (344\,GHz or 870\,$\mu$m) between Cycles 1, 3, 4 and 5 (a pilot study of 27 of the brightest sources observed in Cycle 1 is discussed in \citealt{2015simpsonb,2017simpson}).
 Due to configuration changes between cycles, the spatial resolution of the data varies in range 0.15--0.5$''$ FWHM, although all of the maps are tapered to 0.5$''$ FWHM for detection purposes \citep[see][for details]{2019stach}.
-The final catalogue contains 708 individual ALMA-identified SMGs with $S_{870}$\,>\,0.9\,mJy (4.3$\sigma$) corresponding to a 2 per cent false-positive rate.
+The final catalogue contains 708 individual ALMA-identified SMGs spanning $S_{870}$\,=\,0.6--13.6\,mJy ($>$4.3$\sigma$) corresponding to a 2 per cent false-positive rate.
 We remove one bright, strongly lensed source \citep{2011ikarashi} from our analysis and the remaining 707 ALMA-identified SMGs are the focus of this study of the physical properties.